Fisher: Capitalist Realism (chap. 1-3)

 Write down some questions that you would like to bring to the discussion.
 Suggest some further reading and an image or two, with captions.

-Download the infosheet and follow the directions to send us your proposal.
+Download the infosheet and send us your proposal.

 #16 Deleuze & Guattari: Rhizome